Explore the cross culture of Hanoi on the back of a motorbike! Take in the amazing sights and visit some lesser-known locations around the city.

 Inclusions: Hotel pick-up and drop-off in the old quarter, English speaking guide, entrance fees, all food (lunch), drinks, and snacks ordered by your guide

-Tour dates: Daily and Year Round (except for Vietnamese lunar new year holiday from 10th Feb 2021 – 18th Feb 2021)
+Tour dates: Daily and year round (except for Vietnamese lunar new year holiday from 7th Feb 2024 to 14th Feb 2024)

 Exclusions: Additional snacks, beverages, and food items, souvenirs, tips & gratuities for your guide